 Respiratory Regulation of Acid Base Balance

 The acid base balance is vital for normal bodily functions.
 When this equilibrium is disrupted, it can lead to severe symptoms such as arrhythmias and seizures.
 Therefore, this balance is tightly regulated.
-In this article, we will look at the buffering system, responses of the respiratory and urinary systems and relevant clinical conditions.
+In this article, we will look at the buffering system, responses of the respiratory system and relevant clinical conditions.

 Blood has the ability to be insensitive to small changes in pH, which is a characteristic known as “buffering”.
 This is due to the basal levels of bicarbonate and hydrogen ions in blood.
 The chemical reaction is given by: